shaikhsajid1111/portfolio/README.md

   <strong>Program Manager Intern | Lantern Edusport Foundation (May 2020 - July 2020)</strong>
 </div>

+ Lantern Edusport Foundation – A nonprofit organization dedicated to promoting education and sports among underserved communities.

-- Sharing learning material and tasks to students according to a monthly calendar.
+- Coordinated the distribution of learning materials and assigned tasks to students, adhering to a structured monthly calendar to ensure smooth program execution.
-- Assess student work and identify areas for improvement.
+- Assessed student submissions to identify areas for improvement and provided constructive feedback to support their academic and personal development.
-- Engaging with all students to make communication easy and transparent.
+- Fostered open and transparent communication by actively engaging with students, addressing queries, and building a supportive learning environment.
-- Producing accurate and timely reporting throughout the course of the program.
+- Prepared and delivered accurate and timely reports to stakeholders, tracking progress and milestones throughout the program.
-- Analyzing program risks and communicating with the core team.
+- Conducted risk analysis for program activities, proactively identifying potential challenges and collaborating with the core team to implement effective solutions.

 **Skills Used:** Teaching, Communication, Problem Solving